canne16/improved-broccoli/README.md

 The project comprises three main components:

-- dvizh_ok: This is a C library designed for physics computations and includes Python demos.
+- `dvizh_ok`: This is a C library designed for physics computations and includes Python demos.
 The demos showcase various simulations, such as 2D gas simulations.
 Users can refer to the "choosed_question.pdf" file for detailed information.

 - Server: A simple UDP game server that supports Lua scripts for game development.
 These scripts enable users to create and delete objects, as well as process key inputs received from clients.